KiraYamato94/LasMonjas/README.md

 - Added that Zombies can't kill near the Infirmary to prevent spawn camping
 - Added that Nurse gets a speed boost and more vision after delivering 3 of 6 key items
 - On PAT, removed 1 thief role, added 1 police role and changed 2 police roles to 2 taser roles, they can throw an electric discharge with right clic on the mouse direction to paralyze a Thief for a few seconds, this also change the jewel that Thief is delivering back to its original position, if they miss shot the Taser gets paralyzed instead.
-- Changed the "Thiefs can kill" option to "Who can Thiefs kill?: Taser / All / Nobody"
+- Changed the "Thieves can kill" option to "Who can Thieves kill?: Taser / All / Nobody"
 - Removed police can kill near prison option, they can never kill close to the prison
 - Added that police and taser can't arrest or tase close to the jewel deliver button to prevent spawn camping
 - Added 2 lobby options, taser cooldown and duration